 Although dalkkalguksu isn’t a chilled dish, it’s popular for the same reason that samgyetang is popular: dalkkalguksu is meant to help relieve the negative effects of sweating and summer fatigue by nourishing you and getting you back in tip top shape.
 Order this crowd pleaser after your next day in the sun and you’ll see why Korean diners say this dish helps them survive the summer!

 Summer Korean Food #7: Jangeo Gui (장어구이)

-Jangeo gui, or grilled eel, is a popular summertime snack rich in vitamins and minerals that will keep your body in tip top condition this summer.
-Although the idea of eating eel is a little intimidating, the flavor is intensely delicious and can’t be found in other dishes!
+Jangeo gui, or grilled eel, is a popular summertime snack rich in vitamins and minerals that will keep your body ready for anything this summer.
+Although the idea of eating eel is a little intimidating if you haven’t done it before, the flavor is intensely delicious and can’t be found in other dishes!